Vampaier2/Born2beroot-/README.md

 4. Significado de SSH e UFW

--SSH -> SSH is a protocol used to securely connect to a remote computer over a network.
+- SSH -> SSH is a protocol used to securely connect to a remote computer over a network.
--UFW -> UFW is a user-friendly firewall tool for managing iptables on Linux.
+- UFW -> UFW is a user-friendly firewall tool for managing iptables on Linux.